The-European-Avengers/pizza-i4-architecture-group2/Docs/Contribution.md

 # Contribution
-In this page how each member has contributed to the project is described.
+In this page how each member has contributed to the project is described. (you can just list what you did, and then we will form a table for the report)

 ## Jonathan